Teena-sharma22/Task_1/README.md

 🧹 Task_1.py – Python script to clean and preprocess the appointment data.

-📄 Medical_Appointment_cleaned.csv – Cleaned dataset for analysis and modeling.
+📄 Medical_Appointment_cleaned.csv – Cleaned dataset for analysis and modeling..